-“The dearth of opportunities in STEM for underrepresented scholars, people from disadvantaged backgrounds, and those with disabilities is one of our most critical challenges,” said Mark T. Gladwin, MD, Executive Vice President for Medical Affairs at UMB and the John Z. and Akiko K. Bowers Distinguished Professor and Dean at UMSOM.
+“The dearth of opportunities in STEM for underrepresented scholars, people from disadvantaged backgrounds, and those with disabilities is one of our most critical challenges,” said Mark T. Gladwin, MD, Vice President for Medical Affairs at University of Maryland, Baltimore, and the John Z. and Akiko K. Bowers Distinguished Professor and Dean at UMSOM.
 “This tremendous grant from NIH is a major step in helping to ensure that our faculty composition more accurately reflects the communities we serve, as we work toward our goal of becoming a magnet university for diversity and social justice.”

 Sandra Quezada, MD, MS, Associate Dean for Faculty Diversity and Inclusion and Associate Professor of Medicine at UMSOM said, "This is an exciting opportunity to strengthen the diversity of our faculty, and to enrich the depth and breadth of mentorship programming for all new and existing diverse faculty at UMSOM."